mixianxian/SC_NQS/README.md

 python test.py
 ```

-The output result of test.py is the ground state energy of the $\rm C_2$ molecule(sto-3g basis) at equilibrium using the SC-VMC method.
+The output result of test.py is the ground state energy of the $\rm C_2$ molecule(sto-3g basis) at equilibrium using the SC-NQS method.